zanesterling/rts/LOG.md

 # Development log

+## 2024-03-03
+Last night I optimized the text rendering, and now the game is running a bit smoother.
+I also switched from hardware (OpenGL) to software renderer, which is faster for now.
+I'm guessing because there's less work that needs to be done synchronizing hardware.

+Today I'll add those build ghosts.

 ## 2024-03-02
 Today I'll add the ability to construct buildings.
 Step 1 will be making it possible to build them, and step 2 will be showing build ghosts while you move